Groestlcoin/woocommerce-plugin-1/README.md

 This can come in two conditions:

-* Your BTCPayServer is running on a test certificate
+* Your GRSPayServer is running on a test certificate
 * You have not installed root certificates on the wordpress host

-In the first case, please, make sure a valid SSL certificates is installed on your BTCPayServer.
-You can check this is the case by browsing to the BTCPayServer page, and check there is no browser warnings.
+In the first case, please, make sure a valid SSL certificates is installed on your GRSPayServer.
+You can check this is the case by browsing to the GRSPayServer page, and check there is no browser warnings.

 In the second case run,